nishtha2001/covid_application/README.md

 To create a web application for COVID vaccination, you can follow the steps below:

-->>> Create a Django project and app:
+->>> Create a Django project and app:</br>
-Install Django using:
+Install Django using:</br>
-"pip install django"
+"pip install django"</br>
-Create a new Django project using:
+Create a new Django project using: </br>
-"django-admin startproject myproject"
+"django-admin startproject myproject"</br>
-Change into the project directory:
+Change into the project directory:</br>
-"cd myproject"
+"cd myproject"</br>
-Create a new Django app using:
+Create a new Django app using:</br>
-"python manage.py startapp vaccination"
+"python manage.py startapp vaccination"</br>

-->>> Designing the database:
+->>> Designing the database:</br>
-In the models.py file of the app,  the models for the users, vaccination centers, and vaccinations are defined.
+In the models.py file of the app,  the models for the users, vaccination centers, and vaccinations are defined.</br>
-User model contains fields for username, password, and role (admin or user).
+User model contains fields for username, password, and role (admin or user).</br>
-VaccinationCenter model contains fields for the name, location, and capacity.
+VaccinationCenter model contains fields for the name, location, and capacity.</br>
-Vaccination model contains fields for the user, vaccination center, and date.
+Vaccination model contains fields for the user, vaccination center, and date.</br>

-Run the following command to create the database table:
+Run the following command to create the database table:</br>
- "python manage.py makemigrations" and then "python manage.py migrate"
+ "python manage.py makemigrations" and then "python manage.py migrate"</br>

- ->>>Creating  the views:
+ ->>>Creating  the views:</br>
-In the views.py file of the app, create the views for handling the user and admin use cases.
+In the views.py file of the app, create the views for handling the user and admin use cases.</br>
-For the user cases we have:
+For the user cases we have:</br>
-a view for the login page, a view for the signup page, a view for searching for vaccination centers, a view for applying for vaccination, and a view for logging out.
+a view for the login page, a view for the signup page, a view for searching for vaccination centers, a view for applying for vaccination, and a view for logging out.</br>
-For the admin use cases we have: a view for adding vaccination centers, a view for getting dosage details, and a view for removing vaccination centers.
+For the admin use cases we have:</br>
+a view for adding vaccination centers, a view for getting dosage details, and a view for removing vaccination centers.</br>

-->>>Creating  the templates:
+->>>Creating  the templates:</br>
-In the templates directory of the app, create the HTML templates for the views. you can create a template for the login page, a template for the signup page etc.
+In the templates directory of the app, create the HTML templates for the views.</br>
+you can create a template for the login page, a template for the signup page etc.</br>
-Using HTML, CSS, and Bootstrap to design the templates and make them responsive.
+Using HTML, CSS, and Bootstrap to design the templates and make them responsive.</br>

-->>Creating the URLs:
+->>Creating the URLs:</br>
-In the urls.py file of the app, create the URLs for the views. we have a URL for the login page, a URL for the signup page, a URL for the search results page, etc.
+In the urls.py file of the app, create the URLs for the views.</br>
+we have a URL for the login page, a URL for the signup page, a URL for the search results page, etc.</br>

-->>>Test the application:
+->>>Test the application:</br>
-Run the Django development server using python manage.py runserver Open a web browser and navigate to the URLs of the views to test the application.
+Run the Django development server using python manage.py runserver</br>
+Open a web browser and navigate to the URLs of the views to test the application.</br>